When it comes to fitness and weight loss, it’s true that there’s no magic pill, easy fix, or effortless way to get the body you want.

 - Figure out what makes you eat fast.
 Think about what, when, where, and who you eat with— and how all of this affects the speed of your meal.
 Then try to make changes accordingly.

 - Refine your practice.
 Notice how fast the people around you are eating and match the pace of the slowest person.
 If you find yourself rushing, put down your utensils and reset.

 Don’t freak out if eating slowly is hard at first, it may take months to master.
 Every meal is a chance to practice.
 Remember mama, you don’t have to be perfect.

 We go deep into the full strategy of this habit— and many others, inside 90 Days of YOU! …the busy mom’s online food & fitness formula.
-Ready to make some simple changes to finally get in shape and feel great?
-I invite you to join the other busy mamas on this life-changing journey!
-Enrollment is open right now, and only through October 17th.
+Hop on the waitlist to be the first for early enrollment and special bonuses.

 This is just one way you can really make an impact on the way you eat and your waistline.
 As a certified Precision Nutrition coach, I’m excited to share all my nutrition wisdom with you—in fact, much of this blog post is based on knowledge and information from the Precision Nutrition program.